 Water flows (1) to the treatment plant from the reservoir or stream through rotating screens (2) to remove large debris.
 It is then pumped into the plant where alum is added (3) to cause coagulation.
 After rapid mixing, the water remains in the settling basin (4) while sedimentation of floc occurs (2-4 hours).
-The water treatment residual (settled floc) is pumped from the bottom of the pools and stored in holding lagoons to dry.
+The water treatment residuals (settled floc) are pumped from the bottom of the pools and stored in holding lagoons to dry.